iainvdw/lucidian-tides/Sessions/14 - Ultimatum.md

-T’hau can’t sleep, finding themselves on deck of the Dragonfly, staring out over the ocean.
+[[T'hau|T’hau]] can’t sleep, finding themselves on deck of the Dragonfly, staring out over the ocean.
 He’s pouring over a map and an old book he found in the naval academy.
 The Wild Rose’s quartermaster is the author of the book.

 > 16 Horisal, 532 PD.
 >